Richard Smalling, MD, PhD

 Raul Longoria, PhD

-Dr. Longoria overseas the technical development of the TORVAD.
+Dr. Longoria oversees the technical development of the TORVAD.
 He is a full professor at the University of Texas at Austin, Department of Mechanical Engineering.
 Prototypes of the first toroidal pump were constructed in his research lab and formed the basis of the TORVAD pumping platform.

 Mr. Kuruz worked as a clinical perfusionist for 40 years, and is an expert in cardiopulmonary bypass, intra-aortic balloon pumps, extracorporeal membrane oxygenation, and ventricular assist devices.
 He brings a clinical perspective to the development of the TORVAD and oversees day to day operations.